TabPFN: One Model to Rule Them All?

 \section{An overview of TabPFN}

-TabPFN makes use of \emph{in-context learning} (ICL), which is a new learning paradigm that differs from the standard statistical learning approach to regression and classification and which has gathered significant interest in the machine learning community.
+TabPFN makes use of \emph{in-context learning} (ICL), which is a new learning paradigm that differs from the standard statistical learning approach to regression and classification and has gathered significant interest in the machine learning community.
 The meaning of ICL has changed over time.
 In TabPFN, ICL takes the form of approximate Bayesian inference; we elaborate on this perspective below and defer a discussion on the historical development of ICL to Section~\ref{sec:discussion}.

-The first key idea of TabPFN is to approximate posterior predictive distributions (PPD) using a transformer model, which is the same deep learning architecture that powers LLMs.
+The \textbf{first key idea} of TabPFN is to approximate posterior predictive distributions (PPD) using a transformer model, which is the same deep learning architecture that powers LLMs.
 More precisely, let $\Pi$ denote the space of joint distributions on covariate-label pairs $(X,Y)$ and let $n$ be a fixed sample size.
-Given a prior $p$ on $\Pi$ and an observed sequence of training data $\mathcal{D} = (X_1,Y_1,\ldots,X_n,Y_n)$ assumed to be drawn independently identically distributed (IID) from some fixed distribution $\pi^* \in \Pi$, let $p(\pi|\mathcal{D})$ denote the posterior on $\Pi$ given $\mathcal{D}$.
+Let $p$ be a prior on $\Pi$ and an observed training data $\mathcal{D} = \{(X_i,Y_i)\}_{i=1}^{n}$ is drawn independently identically distributed (IID) from some fixed distribution $\pi^* \in \Pi$, let $p(\pi|\mathcal{D})$ denote the posterior on $\Pi$ given $\mathcal{D}$.
 With slight abuse of notation, the posterior predictive distribution (PPD) for $Y_{n+1}$ given $X_{n+1}=x$ is defined as